SignalK/specification/gitbook-docs/access_requests.md

 }
 ```

+### After Access Approval

 On approval, the device would save the token in a secure way and use it when sending or requesting data.

-Subsequently,
-when a device gets an __Access Denied__ response, it should send a new request for access to get a new token.
+At some point in the future the provided token could expire, access to the server could be revoked or the server could be replaced.
+In all cases the server will respond to requests with a 403 status code.
+The device should then submit a new request for access and follow the process defined above.